Table of Contents

 Glossary

-Glossary, or a termbase, is a set of key terms that should be translated in specific way across all projects.
-It can include industry-specific terms, DNTs (do-not-translate terms, e.g. you want your brand name to stay in English).
-It is very helpful to have a glossary in place - to ensure consistency and compliance with the language you prefer.
+A glossary, or a term database, is a set of key terms that should be translated in a specific way across all projects.
+It can include industry-specific terms and DNTs (do-not-translate terms, e.g., you want your brand name to stay in English).
+It is beneficial to have a glossary to ensure consistency and compliance with the language you prefer.

 You can work with your vendor and in-house native speakers/partners to make sure you have the most complete and accurate glossary that translators can further rely on.
-You can then upload the glossary to Transifex so that it is available to linguists at all times.
+You can then upload the glossary to Transifex so that it is always available to linguists.
 Read more about how to format and upload a glossary in Transifex.

 In Transifex, you can have different glossaries for different projects - although, as with TMs, it is recommended to have one shared glossary across all projects.
-Learn how to share the glossary here.
+You can learn how to share the glossary here.

-After providing the necessary high-level information about your company and product (i.e. style guide and glossary), next step is to provide information on a resource file and even string level.
+After providing the necessary high-level information about your company and product (i.e., style guide and glossary), the next step is to provide information on a resource file and even string level.

-Our recommendation is to encourage your developers to include developer notes.
+We recommend that you encourage your developers to include developer notes.
 In Transifex, developer notes are automatically shown to linguists.
-Learn more about developer notes here.
+You can learn more about developer notes here.

 Character limit

-Depending on what you are translating, you may need to keep a translation within a specific character limit in order to not break the user interface.
-For instance, in menus, buttons, and mobile apps where space is constrained.
+Depending on what you are translating, you may need to keep a translation within a specific character limit so as not to break the user interface, for instance, in menus, buttons, and mobile apps where space is constrained.

 In Transifex, you can set up character limits to help translators meet this requirement - learn more here.